Jakir9/DVLA-Coding-Task/README.md

 # Assumptions

-The Vin number is tied to a unique vehicle reg, therefore no 2 vehicles are allowed to have the same registration
+The VIN number is tied to a unique vehicle reg, therefore no 2 vehicles are allowed to have the same registration number.

 # City registration area: